-Now more than ever, it's important for your immune system to stay in tip-top shape during the COVID-19 pandemic.
+Now more than ever, it's important for your immune system to stay in tip-top shape during the COVID-19 pandemic, especially as new strains like the Delta variant emerge.
 One of the best ways to stay healthy is by maintaining a nutritious diet.
 UC Davis Health registered dietitian Tiana Carey shares some foods that can help boost your immune system.

 Vitamin A (Beta Carotene)

 This vitamin assists with the health of your intestines and respiratory system.
 Vitamin A-rich foods include carrots, sweet potato, spinach, broccoli and red bell peppers.